foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-trends.md

 Clicking on the Keyword will navigate to you the keyword search results page.
 You can then see content ideas based around that keyword,

 For those who want to skip the visualization of trends, you can click the vertical lines on the top left corner.
 This will expand all of the trending themes.

-You can also download 2020's trending keywords by theme via PDF here.

 ### Top Trends For 2020